-- Chain tension is very important: - -A loose chain will wear the bar and itself. - -A loose chain can jump off the bar while you are cutting - A tight chain can damage the saw and/or break. - Chain tension is correct when the chain: can be lifted about 1/8" from the Guide Bar at a point near the middle of the bar, and - will move freely around the bar.

-- The Bar Clamp Nuts must be loosened to properly tension the chain. - The chain stretches during use, especially when new.
-Check tension: - -each time the saw is used - more frequently when the chain is new - as the chain warms up to normal operating temperature.
+- Chain tension is very important: - A loose chain will wear the bar and itself. - A loose chain can jump off the bar while you are cutting - A tight chain can damage the saw and/or break. - The chain stretches during use, especially when new.
+Check tension: - each time the saw is used - more frequently when the chain is new - as the chain warms up to normal operating temperature.